GantMan/RedAlert/README.md

     puts "You clicked #{action_type}" end

+  # Add input fields by setting the style
+  rmq.app.alert(title: "Text Field", message: "My style is :login", style: :login) do |action_type, fields|
+    puts "you entered '#{fields[:login].text}' as the login and '#{fields[:password].text}' as the password" end

+  # Add input fields with settings for placeholder text, whether the field is secure, and the keyboard type by setting the style to :custom
+  rmq.app.alert(title: "Text Field", message: "My style is :custom", style: :custom, fields:
+               {phone: {placeholder: 'Phone', keyboard_type: :phone_pad},
+                email: {placeholder: 'Email', secure: false, keyboard_type: :email_address}}) do |action_type, fields|
+    puts "you entered '#{fields[:phone].text}' and '#{fields[:email].text}'"
+  end

   # Utilize common templates
   rmq.app.alert(message: "Would you like a sandwich?", actions: :yes_no_cancel, style: :sheet) do |action_type|
     case action_type